 - 74. This is the core ESFA funding compliance or funding audit guidance on evidencing existence and eligibility of all students on ESFA young people's funded study programmes. - 75.
-The ESFA recognises that different procedures and emphasis will be appropriate to different types of student.
+ESFA recognises that different procedures and emphasis will be appropriate to different types of student.
 It is for institutions to decide what procedures to carry out.
 Institutions that choose not to carry out any procedures will put their programme funding at risk.
-Therefore institutions must have auditable evidence of: - a. the process used for the enrolment - b. the record of teaching or support activity for each student - c. evidence of the students age to support the safeguarding of all students attending the institution - 76.
-Institutions must scrutinise applications for study by all students to ensure that they are eligible for ESFA funding according to all advice in this section and to support the student's case for consideration as ordinarily resident in England. - 77.
-In line with the GDPR, we advise institutions to record documentation, rather than take copies to prove eligibility.
+Therefore, institutions must have auditable evidence of: - the process used for the enrolment - the record of teaching or support activity for each student - evidence of the students age to support the safeguarding of all students attending the institution - 76.
+Institutions must scrutinise applications for study by all students to ensure that they are eligible for ESFA funding according to all advice in this section and to support the student's case for consideration as ordinarily resident in England.

+- 77. In line with the GDPR, we advise institutions to record documentation, rather than take copies to prove eligibility.
 This includes relevant documentary evidence to support individual student eligibility granted for students who have not been ordinarily resident for 3 years.
 When institutions record that they have seen documentation, they must be fully aware of the implications of the documents they are approving.
-In particular, the ESFA advises institutions that they do not need to copy passports and should record passport numbers or references only where necessary. - 78.
-Foreign nationals will have Home Office documentation that outlines their status, for example, refugee status, humanitarian protection, discretionary leave or exceptional leave to enter or remain (ELE/ELR) in the UK.
+In particular, ESFA advises institutions that they do not need to copy passports and should record passport numbers or references only where necessary. - 78.
+Foreign nationals will have Home Office documentation that outlines their status, for example, refugee status, humanitarian protection, discretionary leave or ELE/ELR in the UK.
 Asylum seekers will be able to produce an application registration card (ARC) which is issued on or close to the date of their asylum claim.
 The date of issue will be recorded on the ARC.
-EU, EEA or Swiss students who have applied for the EU Settlement Scheme can prove their status on GOV.UK. - 79.
+EU, EEA or Swiss students can use an online service to prove their immigration status.
+Institutions can continue to accept EU citizens' passports and identity cards as evidence of their immigration status until 30 June 2021. - 79.
 Institution management must check enrolment forms to see if evidence has been gathered on the residency status and eligibility of the student.